pytorch/pytorch/README.md

 If the version of Visual Studio 2017 is higher than 15.6, installing of "VC++ 2017 version 15.6 v14.13 toolset" is strongly recommended.
 <br/> If the version of Visual Studio 2017 is lesser than 15.6, please update Visual Studio 2017 to the latest version along with installing "VC++ 2017 version 15.6 v14.13 toolset".
 <br/> There is no guarantee of the correct building with VC++ 2017 toolsets, others than version 15.6 v14.13.
-<br/> "VC++ 2017 version 15.6 v14.13 toolset" might be installed onto already installed Visual Studio 2017 by running its installation once again and checking the corresponding checkbox under "Individual components"/"Compilers, build tools, and runtimes".
+<br/> "VC++ 2017 version 15.6 v14.13 toolset" might be installed onto already installed Visual Studio 2017 by running it's installation once again and checking the corresponding checkbox under "Individual components"/"Compilers, build tools, and runtimes".

 NVTX is a part of CUDA distributive, where it is called "Nsight Compute".
 To install it onto already installed CUDA run CUDA installation once again and check the corresponding checkbox.
 Be sure that CUDA with Nsight Compute is installed after Visual Studio 2017.

 Currently VS 2017, VS 2019 and Ninja are supported as the generator of CMake.
-If `ninja.exe` is detected in `PATH`, then Ninja will be used as the default generator, otherwise it will use VS 2017.
+If `ninja.exe` is detected in `PATH`, than Ninja will be used as the default generator, otherwise it will use VS 2017.
 <br/> If Ninja is selected as the generator, the latest MSVC which is newer than VS 2015 (14.0) will get selected as the underlying toolchain.
-If you use CMake <= 3.14.2 and has VS 2019 installed, then even if you specify VS 2017 as the generator, VS 2019 will get selected as the generator.
+If you use CMake <= 3.14.2 and has VS 2019 installed, than even if you specify VS 2017 as the generator, VS 2019 will get selected as the generator.

 CUDA and MSVC have strong version dependencies, so even if you use VS 2017 / 2019, you will get build errors like `nvcc fatal : Host compiler targets unsupported OS`.
-For this kind of problem, please install the corresponding VS toolchain in the table below and then you can either specify the toolset during activation (recommended) or set `CUDAHOSTCXX` to override the cuda host compiler (not recommended if there are big version differences).
+For this kind of problem, please install the corresponding VS toolchain in the table below and than you can either specify the toolset during activation (recommended) or set `CUDAHOSTCXX` to override the cuda host compiler (not recommended if there are big version differences).

 | CUDA version | Newest supported VS version                             |
 | ------------ | ------------------------------------------------------- |